RussellShire/php-number-guessing-game/README.md

 # Usage

-Tested and working Decemeber 2022
+Tested and working on PHP 8.2.0 Decemeber 2022

 ### Run